-Read our annual Hawaii jellyfish stings update that includes all dates in 2019, to stay current on where and when these could be a problem on your Hawaii vacation.
+Don’t run into these.
+Instead, read our Hawaii jellyfish stings update for 2021 that includes all dates to stay current on where and when these could be a problem on your Hawaii vacation.

-While mosquitoes can be dangerous and transmit diseases like Zika and West Nile virus, malaria and dengue fever, we have not had any of these problems of recent here in Hawaii.
+Oh yeah, we have mosquitos in Hawaii!
+While mosquitoes can be dangerous and transmit diseases like Zika and West Nile virus, malaria, and dengue fever, we have not recently had any of these problems here in Hawaii.
 The likelihood of being bitten is far worse towards sunset and when in wooded or especially wet areas.
 Unless you have a rare reaction, bites are usually self-resolving.
 To expedite that, don’t scratch no matter what.
 Doing so always makes the bites itch worse and/or last longer.
-Beyond that breaking the skin can result in infection, and Hawaii is definitely known for nasty skin infections.
+Beyond that, breaking the skin can result in infection, and Hawaii is definitely known for nasty skin infections.

-Tips: First avoid the sting.
+Tips: First, avoid the sting.
 We used to do that with Deep Woods Off, which works great in Hawaii.
-Now we use this highly rated new Natural Mosquito Repellent.
-Things to ease the itch include After Bite (we always have this on hand), cortisone cream, calamine lotion or a paste made from meat tenderizer and water.
-Another suggestion is to apply a cold papaya (save half to eat).
+Also, try Natural Mosquito Repellents.
+Things to ease the itch include After Bite (we always have this on hand), cortisone cream, calamine lotion, or a paste made from meat tenderizer and water.
+Another suggestion is to apply cold papaya (save half to eat).
 Ice might make it feel better too.

-Okay, on the subject of scorpions, yes they are here in Hawaii.
+Okay, on the subject of scorpions, yes, they are here in Hawaii.
 If you’ve ever seen one, please let us know.
 We’ve only seen one dead one, once.
 Centipedes – we have plenty.
-We’ve written about them before, which remain among some of our most popular non-deal posts.
-You’ll find a plethora of comments about them on our site, with others foibles, and care suggestions.
+We’ve written about them before, and we’ve experienced them ourselves!

 1. Scopalomine patch.
-This took too long to work, and really should be started well in advance of rough sea conditions.
-This works, albeit with side effects.
+This took too long to work and really should be started well in advance of rough sea conditions.
+However, this works, albeit with side effects.

 2. Dramamine.
 These should be called sleeping pills, given how drowsy they make you feel.

 3. Bonine.
-Better than Dramamine, but still completely unacceptable in terms of how they can leave you feeling and how ineffective they can be.
+It is better than Dramamine, but still completely unacceptable in terms of how they can leave you feeling and how ineffective they can be.

 Keeping out of the sun or wearing covering (and SPF protectant) clothes during the hottest part of the day is obviously the best choice.
-Second is good sunscreen.
+The second is a good sunscreen.
 I’ve been sticking with the recommendations from the Environmental Work Group.

 These can be very painful and serious, with the distinct possibility of infection, and are clearly best avoided.
 If you get scraped, however, here are some basic suggestions:

 Hawaii is a “no-fault state.”
-Your own vehicle insurance will pay the bills for your injuries and your passengers’ injuries.
+Therefore, your own vehicle insurance will pay the bills for your injuries and your passengers’ injuries.
 And you cannot sue or be sued unless there are serious injuries.
-“No-fault” applies to injuries, not to vehicles or property, so the driver-at-fault in an accident is responsible for damages to vehicle and property.
+“No-fault” applies to injuries, not to vehicles or property, so the driver-at-fault in an accident is responsible for damages to the vehicle and property.

-As you know from our prior posts, we’ve experienced this more than once and it wasn’t pretty.
-We were so happy to have purchased trip insurance.
+As you know from our prior posts, we’ve experienced this more than once, and it wasn’t pretty.
+Nevertheless, we were so happy to have purchased trip insurance.
 Read about our experience in the post How Travel Insurance Just Saved Us Over $600.

 Next, it’s helpful to photograph your luggage exterior and its contents in case of loss or delay.
 (It seems like we’re always running around at the last minute and never think to do this).
 If something doesn’t show up in Hawaii, the good news is that most bags are ultimately recovered and will be delivered to your hotel at no cost.